andysingal/llm-course/llama_finetune/Fine-tune-basics.md

 Amongst the most popular ones are prefix tuning, prompt tuning, and low-rank adaptation (LoRA).
 LoRA represents the weight updates with two smaller matrices called update matrices using low-rank decomposition.
 Although this can be applied to all blocks in the transformers models, we usually apply them only to attention blocks.

+How does it work under the hood?
+When you fine-tune a base model, you’re updating the layers.
+Computing the update matrices can be memory intensive, so LoRA tries to approximate these update matrices with smaller matrices.
+For example, let’s assume there’s a single update matrix with 10,000 rows and 20,000 columns.
+That means that the update matrix has 200 million values.
+With LoRA, we represent the update matrix with two smaller matrices with a a rank +r+.
+Assuming a rank 8, the first matrix, A, would have 10,000 rows and 8 columns, while matrix B would have 8 rows and 20,000 columnms (to ensure same input and output sizes).
+A has 80,000 values and B has 160,000.
+We went from 200 million values to 240,000 values.
+That’s 800 times smaller!
+LoRA assumes that these matrices can approximate well enough the weight update matrice

 <img width="970" alt="Screenshot 2024-04-20 at 9 25 25 AM" src="https://github.com/andysingal/llm-course/assets/20493493/f8dd6c6f-9682-49db-a709-5acfa8227970">